A SURVEY OF TREES & OTHER WOODY PLANTS OF THE HUMBERHEAD PEATLANDS 2019-2020

 Dogwood Cornus sanguinea

 Thorne Moors: An impressive sized stand with about 20 stems and 5 m tall at the very end corner of Jones’ Cable N side, the thickest stem about 40 cm diameter.
 There are two more bushes on the link path from Jones’ Cable to the entrance gate for the moors (now bulldozed to redo ditch at base of colliery spoil mounds).
-Another one is on the colliery spoil mounds, others planted in Inkle Flatts.
+Another 6+ are on the south side of the colliery spoil mounds and flat colliery area, others planted in Inkle Flatts.
 A new species.

 Hatfield Moors: None.

 Thorne Moors: Not uncommon on Thorne for example in Will Pits but few of any size.
 Also in the colliery area, Woodpecker Corner, Will Pits Scrape and Crowle Moor.

 Hatfield Moors: Scarce in a couple of areas.

 Alder Buckthorn Frangula alnus

 Thorne Moors: Quite rare here in Will Pits for example, but many saplings in the north of Will Pits.

 Hatfield Moors: Not quite as rare here to locally common on southern margins.